-Only a few years ago, a very small bank, e.g., under \$100 million in balance-sheet assets could operate pretty efficiently and generate a return for its shareholders that was comparable to the very largest institutions.
-However, given the pressure on banks to manage risks like cybersecurity, to protect client information, and to comply with an ever-growing regulatory burden, it seems clear to us that consistent growth and the aggregation of capital in support of that growth are critical to building shareholder value.
+Only a few years ago, a very small bank, e.g., under \$100 million in balance-sheet assets, could operate pretty efficiently and generate a return for its share-holders comparable to the very largest institutions.
+However, it seems clear to us that consistent growth and the aggregation of capital in support of that growth are critical to building shareholder value.
 Well-intentioned or not, the current laws, regulations and attitudes of our regulators have created a distinct pricing advantage for the Wall Street "mega banks."
-As we continue our growth, our analysis shows that our bank continues to become more efficient and competitive with each dollar of quality assets that we add to our balance sheet.
 Fundamentally, growth in quality balance-sheet assets generates incremental revenue that grows a good deal faster than expenses.